 4.3 The supervision panel arrangements will be reviewed and confirmed in conjunction with confirmation of candidature.

 4.4 Exemptions to supervision panel requirements can only be granted by the Research Degrees Committee, or the Chairperson acting on behalf of the Committee.
-The Office of Research will maintain a record of granted exemptions on the relevant candidate record.
+The Graduate Research Office will maintain a record of granted exemptions on the relevant candidate record.

 4.5 Supervisors must advise the relevant Head of School of any perceivable conflict of interest between themselves and the candidate or other members of the supervision panel.
 Supervisors must not engage in supervision of candidates with whom they have a close personal relationship.

 4.6 The relevant Head of School is required to approve any change of supervisor.
 If the principal supervisor leaves the university, the Head of School has responsibility for ensuring continuity of appropriate supervisory expertise is maintained throughout candidature.